 Regional Transit Authorities, County Transit Boards, municipalities, or counties that own or operate public transportation systems.
 Transit systems must be recipients of FTA Section 5307 or 5311 funds in order to apply for OTP2 funds.

-ODOT allocated $18.24 million for Tier I projects and $12.16 million for Tier II projects for state fiscal year 2021.
-The sources of funds for this program are from Ohio’s General Revenue Funds passed by the Ohio General Assembly for the 2020-2021 biennium.
+ODOT has not yet allocated funds between Tier I projects and Tier II projects for state fiscal year 2023.
+The sources of funds for this program are from Ohio’s General Revenue Funds which will be passed by the Ohio General Assembly for the 2022-2023 biennium.

-The program application schedule for SFY2021 is below.
-See the Program Criteria and Application from the SFY2021 OTP2 under the Program Guide and Documents section for more details on the types of funding assistance available and program requirements.
+The program application schedule for SFY2022 is below.
+Please use the Program Criteria and Application from the SFY2021 OTP2 under the Program Guide and Documents section as a guide for details on the types of funding assistance available and program requirements

 Ohio Transit Partnership Program Schedule